-2. Fuel lines are attached to the underbody with brackets and screws.
+2. The fuel lines are attached to the bottom of the body with brackets and screws.

 Steel tubes